ibm-cloud-docs/account/usage-report.md

 | Discount ID         | `resources.plans.usage.discounts.ref`, semicolon(;) delimited | Reference ID of the discount |
 | Other Tags          | `resources.tags`                   | Tags that are not of `key:value` format |
 {: class="simple-tab-table"}
-{: caption="Account instance CSV header titles and JSON report fields for account instance usage" caption-side="bottom"}
+{: caption="Table 9.
+Account instance CSV header titles and JSON report fields for account instance usage" caption-side="bottom"}
 {: tab-group="account-instance-0-2"}
 {: #service-name-instance-0-2}
 {: tab-title="Account Instance Usage"}

-#### Instances CSV version 0.1
+### Instances CSV version 0.1
 {: #instances-csv-version-0-1}

 You will get CSV version 0.1 if the data that you're viewing is from before February 2023.